 Summer Intern Program

-Participants apply nursing theory and enhance their decision-making skills while working alongside one of our exceptional registered nurses.
-Gillette is recognized for excellence in specialty care for people with short-term and long-term disabilities that begin during childhood.
+Participants integrate nursing theory and enhance their decision-making skills while working alongside one of our exceptional registered nurses in a hospital recognized for excellence in specialty care for people who have short-term and long-term disabilities that begin during childhood.

 Orientation and Continuing Education

 The program begins with orientation the Tuesday after Memorial Day.
 Orientation acclimates participants to Gillette and to their individual units.
 It includes a variety of hands-on training opportunities in addition to structured classroom time.
 Participants learn about our organization, essential policies and procedures, pain management techniques, safety guidelines and electronic medical records.
 The Summer Intern Program runs through the first week of August.